 What treatments are available for cerebral palsy sufferers?

 Although there is no cure for cerebral palsy, there are a number of treatments available that improve quality of life and give sufferers a degree of independence.

 One of the symptoms of cerebral palsy is slurred speech.
 Speech therapists work with children in order to help them speak as clearly as possible.
 It may be necessary for some children to learn sign language, however.
-And in some rare cases, children may be given a special piece of technology that includes a computer which is connected to a speech synthesiser.
+And in some rare cases, children may be given a special piece of technology that includes a computer that is connected to a speech synthesizer.

 Where the muscles of a child become particularly stiff, a course of medication may be needed in order to relax them as much as possible.
 In most cases, diazepam will be administered.
-However, baclofen may be recommended depending on the side-effects caused by diazepam.
-Where localised muscle stiffness has been identified, botulinum toxin injections may be administered.
+However, baclofen may be recommended depending on the side effects caused by diazepam.
+Where localized muscle stiffness has been identified, botulinum toxin injections may be administered.